 No items were sent to me for this Europe packing list for two weeks; all are products I’ve purchased independently or something as close to it as possible as I could find.

 Further reading: Want more ideas on what essentials to bring on your trip to Europe?
-Check out this guide to travel gear and resources from Europe Up Close.
+Check out this guide to travel gear and resources.

 Absolutely stunning packing list!
 My fave idea is the lush solid shampoo, what a winner!
 I’ll tweet this out to help others too 🙂